CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Methods

-where $r_{k+1}^{0}$ is the initial training iteration count assigned to the new keyframe, and $l_{k+1}$ is its initial training loss value.
+where $r_{k+1}^{0}$ is the initial optimization iteration count assigned to the new keyframe, and $l_{k+1}$ is its initial optimization loss value.
 We then select a keyframe $v'$ randomly from the subset of keyframes with remaining iterations, defined as $\left\{ v_{i}\vert r_{i}>0,\forall r_{i}\in\mathcal{R}_{k}\right\} $, to train the 3D Gaussians Map $\mathcal{G}$.
-Post-training, we decrement the training iteration count for the selected keyframe by one, adjusting $r'$ to $r'-1$, and also update the corresponding training loss value $l'$.
+Post-optimization, we decrement the optimization iteration count for the selected keyframe by one, adjusting $r'$ to $r'-1$, and also update the corresponding optimization loss value $l'$.

 When $\left\{ v_{i}\vert r_{i}>0,\forall r_{i}\in\mathcal{R}_{k}\right\} $ is empty, we update $\mathcal{R}_{k}$ based on $\mathcal{L}_{k}$ as follows: